-The Greek New Year’s Cake called “Vassilopita” is a cake with a coin in it.
-This year I made a Grand Marnier Vassilopita topped with White Chocolate glaze.
+The New Year’s Cake called “Vassilopita” is a cake with a coin in it.
+This year I made this Grand Marnier Vassilopita topped with White Chocolate glaze.
 It’s easy to make and so aromatic.

 Before making the cake I asked my daughter which one of the many different Vassilopita cakes I made in the past.
 She said she didn’t mind which one, so long as it had a white chocolate glaze on top!